-...Continued from yesterday: In truth, there's not a whole lot in the way of entertainment in the small town of Seaford, Delaware.
+...Continued from previous post: In truth, there's not a whole lot in the way of entertainment in the small town of Seaford, Delaware.
 Even the closest movie theater is half an hour away in Salisbury, Maryland.
 But what the town lacks in other diversions it makes up for in eating establishments, which one can find aplenty in Seaford, especially those of the cozy comfort food diner variety, .the kind with the refrigerated cases at the entrance filled with mesmerizing desserts.
 It was at a couple of these diners that we took most of our nourishment over our Christmas vacation, as my mother at 98 years old is still a big fan of eating out,

 ...a homey place with a friendly ambience owned and run by the nicest family.
 On Saturday night we had dinner at the Stargate, where we were welcomed by the staff, who know my mother well, she being a frequent customer.
 The food was, as always, good and plentiful, one of my favorites being the Maryland Cream of Crab Soup.
 I also had my other favorite, the Eggplant Parmesan over angel hair pasta with the best garlic toast.
 The others had among them, Chicken Scampi, ...Chicken Parmesan,

-...and the girls had their favorite, plates of buttered spaghetti.
 As it turns out, the Stargate now includes a free dessert with dinner, among the free options being:

 ...rice pudding,

-...which was to become my go-to Stargate breakfast from then on.
+Or one can outside the free box by ordering one of the other desserts, such as the delish pecan pie, ...or by ordering a side of ice cream, as I did to go with my bread pudding.
+The following morning, Sunday morning, we were back at the Stargate for breakfast, where I discovered to my wonder and delight that one could get two eggs, pancakes, and a pile of home fries for $2.99, ...which was to become my go-to Stargate breakfast from then on.
 The others ordered various combinations of standard breakfast fare, ..except for Tom, who opted for the slightly more exotic creamed chip beef over a biscuit with sides of sausage and scrapple, a traditionally Philadelphia breakfast meat-esque product, though exactly what it's made of nobody is quite sure.
 However Tom thought it was good.
 After breakfast my mom and I ventured to Walmart for a shopping trip.
 And so, it appeared, did everyone else in Seaford.
-We spent the rest of the day at various occupations.
-Justin, for example, taught my mom, a Bridge enthusiast, how to play 21, ...until dinner time rolled around, at which time my mom proposed that we try the Golden Eagle Diner, ...which had been recently rebuilt, renovated, ...and re-menued, ...so that in both ambience and food offerings the Golden Eagle now so closely resembles the Stargate, directly across the street from which it is located, ...that I thought the two restaurants must be owned by the same family.
+We spent the rest of the day at various occupations. ...until dinner time rolled around, at which time my mom proposed that we try the Golden Eagle Diner, ...which had been recently rebuilt, renovated, ...and re-menued, ...so that in both ambience and food offerings the Golden Eagle now so closely resembles the Stargate, directly across the street from which it is located, ...that I thought the two restaurants must be owned by the same family.
 But no, it turns out that the Golden Eagle is owned by a different family, a Turkish family, also very nice, one of whose members likewise came over and greeted my mother, as my mother often patronizes this place as well.
+We met here at the Golden Eagle up with my daughter Claire and her hubby Miguel after they drove in from their disappointing day in Washington D.C. where they'd hoped to visit the national monuments and get their National Parks and Monuments Passport books stamped, but which were closed because of Donald Trump's shut down (see post from 12/26/2018).
+The food at the the Golden Eagle, much like the food at the Stargate, was good.
+I went with the salad bar,

 Now, it so happened that there were among us several bread pudding aficionados, and we got to discussing the merits of this bread pudding versus the other great bread puddings we'd had in the past.
 I then put myself on the line by claiming that I made the best pudding of them all, and was immediately given the challenge of putting my money where my mouth was, so to speak.
 I took up the challenge and promised to prove myself by making a Christmas Eve bread pudding the following night, wondering even as I spoke if I should have just swallowed all my big bread pudding talk.
 We started off Christmas Eve morning back at the Stargate, ...after which I was obligated to make a quick trip to the grocery store to buy my bread pudding ingredients, and also for the ingredients for the apple crisp that Tom and I decided to make for dessert along with the bread pudding for Christmas Eve dinner, ...we all having decided that it would be nice to have a big Christmas Eve dinner at home.